open-estuary/estuary/doc/UEFI_Manual.4D02.md

   Please refer to [Deploy_Manual.4D02.md](https://github.com/open-estuary/estuary/blob/master/doc/Deploy_Manual.4D02.md) "Prerequisite" chapter.

- If you choose Method 1, use another console window, input `board_reboot` command to reset the board.
+ If you choose Method 1, use another console window, use `board_reboot` command to reset the board.

  If you choose Method 2, press the reset key on the board to reset the board.